docusign/connect-node-listener-gcloud/docs/INSTALLATION_4_cloud_function.md

 # Provision the Cloud Function

 #### Summary
-At the end of this article, you will have provisioned the Cloud Function and recorded the
+Use this article to create
+a Cloud Function.

+You will record the
-Google Cloud Function's `Trigger URL`.
+Google Cloud Function's `Trigger URL`, it is used when you create the

-The Trigger URL will be used when you create the DocuSign Connect subscription (configuration).
+DocuSign Connect subscription (configuration).
 The URL can also be used as an `EventNotification` setting if you want to add a webhook to a specific envelope